At a glance

 Step 6 (optional): Pamper your skin with a facial mask twice a week

-This step isn’t absolutely necessary, but it proved very effective for most people suffering from dry skin concerns.
+This step isn’t absolutely necessary, but it proved very useful for most people suffering from dry skin concerns.
 Twice a week, preferably the days when you’re not using an exfoliator, pamper yourself with a richly hydrating face mask.
 This will help deeply nourish your skin and restore its natural moisture level.

 If you have Aloe Vera leafs easily accessible, you can just extract their juice and apply it onto your face for 10 minutes.
 If you can’t find fresh Aloe Vera, your best alternative is the exquisite Mario Badescu Healing & Soothing Mask.
 This thing is pure gold for very sensitive and dry skin types.
 It contains balsam peru, a natural soothing anti-inflammatory active ingredient to rapidly treat facial dryness ( $20.00 on Amazon ).